nerves-hub/nerves_hub_web/docs/deploying.md

 _build/prod/rel/nerves_hub_ca/bin/nerves_hub_ca start_iex
 ```

 That's it for this service.
-Open a new terminal and procede to the next section.
+Open a new terminal and proceed to the next section.

 ### api.nerves-hub.org